iterative/katacoda-scenarios/tutorials/mnist/step2.md

 # Start Defining the Pipeline

-In this section we start creating our basic pipeline, which will use a multi-class Support Vector Machine (SVM) to classify the data.
+In this section we start creating our basic pipeline, which is going to use a multi-class Support Vector Machine (SVM) to classify the data.

 1. Download training and test data: